typeworld/typeworld/Lib/typeWorld/api/README.md

 Because spreading subscription URLs by email (or other means) is potentially unsafe from eavesropping, the central Type.World server provides an invitation API using its JSON API under the `inviteTypeWorldUserToSubscription` command (or directly in the app’s GUI).
 Therefore, only users with a registered Type.World user account can be invited.
 Here, users will be identified by the email address of their Type.World user account (like Dropbox or Google Documents).
 There is no way to search the Type.World user database for users.
 Only valid registered email addresses will be accepted.

-When a subscription gets activated after an invitation, the central server will inform the publisher’s API endpoint of the successful invitation under the `setAnonymousAppIDStatus` command.
-The publisher’s server will then save the newly introduced `anonymousAppID` to be valid in combination with the `anonymousTypeWorldUserID` parameter.

 It is not possible to provide this invitation infrastructure to users without a Type.World user account, because otherwise a notification about the invitation needs to be sent out which can be intercepted and accessed before the legitimate user gets access.

 Without a Type.World user account, this notification, however formed, would be the key to the subscription.
 With a Type.World user account, the account itself is the key, and any form of notification of the invitation, such as by email, is meaningless without the previously existing user account.

 ### Central server authorization

-API calls from the central Type.World server to the publisher’s API endpoint for the `setAnonymousAppIDStatus` command will be authorized through a secret API key to be obtained via the user account on the Type.World web site.
+API calls from the central Type.World server to the publisher’s API endpoint will be authorized through a secret API key to be obtained via the user account on the Type.World web site.

 Likewise, the access to the `verifyCredentials` command on the central Type.World server will be restricted to holders of that same secret API key.